In this Gardener's HQ guide, we'll explore cultivating Epigaea plants in your garden, indoor spaces, and other settings.

 Epigaea gaultheroides by peganum.

-Ground Laural and Mayflower seeds (and other Epigaea members) should be sown outdoors using fresh seeds (mid summer) at a depth of about 6 mm into a sterile soil that is acidic in nature (pH 4 to 5) and gritty.
+Ground Laural and Mayflower seeds (and other Epigaea members) should be sown outdoors using fresh seeds in mid-summer.
+Sow at a depth of about 6 mm (1/4 inch) into a sterile soil.
+This should beacidic in nature (pH 4 to 5) and gritty.

-You may prefer to get plants from a garden centre, if so then plant them outdoors at a spacing of about 25 cm either at the beginning of spring or the start of autumn.
+You may prefer to get plants from a garden centre.
+If so then plant them outdoors at a spacing of about 25 cm (10 inches) either at the beginning of spring, or the start of autumn.

-If you require more Epigaea plants then propagate by taking softwood cuttings towards the end of summer.
+If you require more Epigaea plants, then propagate by taking softwood cuttings towards the end of summer.

 Yes, Epigaea repens, commonly known as Trailing Arbutus or Mayflower, is often used as a groundcover in shady areas.

 Epigaea repens (Trailing Arbutus) is the most popular among gardeners.

 Yes, Epigaea repens has fragrant, pinkish-white flowers.